dennyzhang/challenges-kubernetes/Scenario-103/README.md

 1. Suppose your k8s/minikube have multiple cluster, how you can segrate them?
 (Hint: namespace)
 2. When we initialize mysql via yaml, avoid store mysql root password in plain text.
 (Hint: secrets)
 3. Make sure we can create no more than 1 pods for DB server.
 (Hint: ResourceQuota)
-4. When db process has failed, make sure a new one will be started and no data loss
 ```

 See [kubernetes.yaml](kubernetes.yaml)